We're 'Connecting a Community'

 Festival of Kindness 2021

-Themes for our first festival are ‘Kindness to Self’, ‘Kindness to Others’ and ‘Kindness to the Planet’, and there will be activities suitable for all ages; including music, dance, wellness sessions, storytelling, writing workshops, book swaps, crafting, pop-up theatre and a range of speakers from local, national, and international organisations.
-Most activities will be bookable but free (and some accessible online).
-Look out for spontaneous acts of kindness as you move about the town too!
+Themes for our first festival were ‘Kindness to Self’, ‘Kindness to Others’ and ‘Kindness to the Planet’, and there were activities suitable for all ages; including music, dance, wellness sessions, storytelling, writing workshops, book swaps, crafting, pop-up theatre and a range of speakers from local, national, and international organisations.

 Otley Nature Network